mcellteam/cellblender_tutorials/surface_classes.rst

 Surface Classes and Reactions
 =============================================
-In the `Surface Classes and Volume Molecules`_ section, we learned that surface classes can be used to give parts of meshes special properties.
+In the :ref:`surf_class_vol_mol` section, we learned that surface classes can be used to give parts of meshes special properties.
 Surface classes can also be used to provide extra specificity over how reactions occur.
 Begin by creating a copy of the **surf_class** directory, by typing the following command at the terminal: **cp -fr /home/user/mcell_tutorial/surf_class /home/user/mcell_tutorial/surf_class_rxns** (don't forget to replace **user** with your actual user name).

-.. _surf_class_rxns_mod_mesh:
+.. _surf_class_rxns_mesh:

 More Mesh Modifications
 ---------------------------------------------